wlfhrtd/TranslateBar/README.md

 Desktop-oriented widget application for convenient access to Google Translate service.

-Currently, it is initial and minimal version for personal usage, but there are many scalability opportunities.
+Currently, it is initial and minimal version for personal usage, but there are many extensibility opportunities.

 Written with Qt Quick(QML) C++ -based framework.